Lewuathe/lewuathe.github.io/_posts/2018-03-08-changing-the-volume-within-dockerfile.markdown

 > Changing the volume from within the Dockerfile: If any build steps change the data within the volume after it has been declared, those changes will be discarded.

 So you cannot change the directory/file that is created by `VOLUME` from Dockerfile.
-Of course you can change the content from the process in runtime container after it launches.
+Of course, you can change the content from the process in running container after it launches.
 That must be the limitation of `VOLUME` in Dockerfile.

 This is one solution.